 Easily the best thing about the deck building in this game is that you usually don’t have an obvious choice.
 You have to think about the aliens that are going to pop up, but you also want to give your deck as much balance as possible.
 It’s also pretty great that your “recruitment” options change from game to game and from turn to turn.

-Here are some other great games, some of which use deck building as a secondary mechanism:
+Here are some other great cooperative deck building games:

-Harry Potter: Hogwarts Battle – If you’re a Harry Potter fan and also happen to like deck builders, this is an obvious choice.
-Plus, there is a lot more cooperation in this game than in most other co-op deck builders.
-One person in our group actually thinks this is the best deck building game out there right now. (read our Harry Potter: Hogwarts Battle review)
+Harry Potter: Hogwarts Battle – If you’re a Harry Potter fan and also happen to like deck builders, this is game you pretty much have to try.
+One person in my group actually thinks this is the best deck building game out there right now. (read our Harry Potter: Hogwarts Battle review)

-Paperback (Co-op) – Most people think of Paperback as a competitive game, but it actually has an excellent solo/cooperative variant in the rulebook.
+Paperback (Co-op mode) – Most people think of Paperback as a competitive game, but it actually has an excellent solo/cooperative variant in the rulebook.
 People who love word games need to own this one. (read our Paperback review)